What is Riverside Estates?

 AAHS encourages tenants to be responsible pet owners, as evidence shows that physical and mental health are improved with the companionship of a pet.
 Residents can keep a bird, fish, hamster or cat as long as the pet doesn’t disturb or harm other residents.
 Cats must be spayed or neutered and residents are expected to clean up their pet’s waste immediately.
 Tenants must register their pet with either the property manager or the navigator, and provide a contact that can look after their pet in case of emergency.

 Is smoking allowed?

-Smoking will be permitted in one of the four units in Phase One of the development, provided none of the other units are negatively impacted.
+Smoking will be permitted provided none of the other units are negatively impacted.
 Smoking must be done in a safe manner and smokers are reminded of the rights of non-smokiers to smoke-free spaces such as the shared yard.
-Tenants and their guests who choose to smoke outside are asked to ensure that they properly dispose of their cigarettes/packaging.
+Tenants and their guests who choose to smoke outside are asked to ensure they properly dispose of their cigarettes/packaging.
 Tenants will be fully responsible for all costs associated with any evidence of smoking in units, including nicotine stains, ash residue and burn marks.

 Does affordable housing affect property values in the surrounding area?